Federal judge in SC strikes down law that bans LGBTQ sex ed unless it’s about STDs

 The consent decree issued by District Judge David Norton was a mutual agreement between state Superintendent Molly Spearman and the Charleston County School of the Arts Gender and Sexuality Alliance, the Campaign for Southern Equality and the South Carolina Equality Coalition.

-Spearman was named as the plaintiff in a federal lawsuit challenging the statute filed two weeks ago by The National Center for Lesbian Rights and Lambda Legal.
+Spearman was named as the defendant in a federal lawsuit challenging the statute filed two weeks ago by The National Center for Lesbian Rights and Lambda Legal.

 Spearman's office had no immediate comment on the consent decree.

-Teachers who refuse to comply with the law and talked about LGBTQ relationships during sex ed without mentioning STDs could be fired.
+Teachers who refused to comply with the law and talked about LGBTQ relationships during sex ed without mentioning STDs could be fired.

 "This just opens the door now for teachers to have open discussions with students if it comes up in the classroom," Ayers said.